supabase/postgres/qemu_artifact.md

 For a tighter iteration loop on the Postgres artifact, the recommended workflow is to do so on an Ubuntu bare-metal node that's part of the EKS cluster that you're deploying to.

-- Use the `host-disk` make target to build the raw image file on disk. (`/path/to/postgres/disk/focal-raw.img`)
+- Instead of running `make init container-disk-image`, use `make init host-disk` instead to build the raw image file on disk. (`/path/to/postgres/disk/focal-raw.img`)
-- Update the VM spec to use `hostDisk` instead of `containerDisk`.
-Note that only one VM can use an image at a time, so you can't create multiple VMs backed by the same host disk.
+- Update the VM spec to use `hostDisk` instead of `containerDisk`
+    - Note that only one VM can use an image at a time, so you can't create multiple VMs backed by the same host disk.
 - Enable the `HostDisk` feature flag for KubeVirt
 - Deploy the VM to the node